enochMarley/shopTeller2.github.io/README.txt

 8. Enter teller credentials to login.
 [Teller Username = teller, Teller Password = password].

 10. Teller can now start using the system.
 Enjoy.

+PLEASE NOTE: THE SERVER MUST BE ON ANYTIME BEFORE THE APPLICATION CAN BE USED.